4.3

 Shrine of Chinese Goddess Guanyin located next to the outer temple wall.

-Source: WikipediaDiscover places nearby Wat Kan Matuyaram
+Source: WikipediaDiscover Places Nearby Wat Kan Matuyaram

 A Culinary and Cultural Odyssey on Yaowarat Road